 Seven candidates will vie for three at-large seats on the Fairfax County School Board in the Nov.
 8 elections.

-Patch took six questions based on submissions from readers and sent them in a survey to all at-large candidates.
+Patch took six questions and sent them in a survey to all at-large candidates.
 All but candidate Lin-Dai Kendall got back to us with their answers.

 This series will look at how the candidates responded to each question.

 Question: Do you support video surveillance in the county’s high schools?
 To what extent?

 And the responses?